This book is now sold.

 Antoine of Lorraine (1489-1544) grew up at the court of Louis XII where he befriended his cousin, the duke of Angoulême, the future king François I. He was 19 when his father died (1509) and although old enough to take on his duties, he entrusted the regency to his mother Philippa and the bishop of Toul, while he joined Louis XII, and later François I, on their Italian campaigns.
 Internal problems called him back to Lorraine, where the new ideas of Luther and revolt caused serious upheaval.
 By careful conduct and fortune, he was able to enlarge the duchy.
 The present codex may have contributed to his political acumen.
 It is in many ways a treasure trove for medieval studies.

-See also La grande vie du Christ for more information.
+See also La grande vie du Christ for more information about the artist.